ebramanti/Ricetta/README.md

-Recipe
+Ricetta
 ======

-Recipe is your own personal collection of delicious meals.
+Ricetta is an application which allows for personal recipe management in a global community of fellow cooks.